 Sadly, recent news has confirmed the fears of vehicle safety professionals.
 In early 2021, a defective Takata device exploded and killed a South Carolina man.
 The man was not the registered owner of the vehicle, so it is unclear whether he recognized it had an unaddressed safety issue.

-Continuing to drive a vehicle with a defective Takata airbag may increase a person’s chances of suffering a life-altering injury or dying.
+Continuing to drive a vehicle with a defective Takata airbag may increase a person’s chances of suffering a life-altering injury or death.
 Ultimately, owners of all vehicles should use their vehicle’s identification number to determine whether to take them to a service center or dealership for immediate repairs.